eliemichel/LearnWebGPU/basic-compute/compute-pipeline.md

 Compute Pass
 ------------

-Remember how we drew [our first color](../getting-started/first-color.md), we submitted to the command queue a particular render-specific sequence of instructions called a `RenderPass`.
+Remember how we drew [our first color](../getting-started/first-color.md)?
+We submitted to the command queue a particular render-specific sequence of instructions called a `RenderPass`.
 The approach to run compute-only shaders is similar, and uses a `ComputePass` instead.

 For the sake of the examples throughout this chapter, we create a `computeStuff` function that we call once at the end of `onInit`.
 You may also remove the main loop is `main.cpp` because we won't need the interactive part.